by Susan Flantzer © Unofficial Royalty 2016

 On October 22, 1941, Prince Mikasa married Yuriko Takagi, daughter of Japanese noble Viscount Masanari, who was known as Princess Mikasa after her marriage.
 The couple had three sons and two daughters.
 Prince Mikasa and his family lived on the grounds of the Akasaka Palace in Tokyo.
 All three sons predeceased their parents.

 After World War II, Prince Mikasa studied archaeology, Middle Eastern studies, and Semitic languages at the University of Tokyo.
-From 1954 until his death in 2016, he directed the Japanese Society for Middle East Studies.
+From 1954 until he died in 2016, he directed the Japanese Society for Middle East Studies.
 He also held visiting and guest faculty appointments in Middle Eastern studies and archaeology at universities in Japan and abroad.

 Embed from Getty Images